 In fact, education level and employment prospects seem to correlate around the world.
 A study carried out by the International Labour Organization found that tertiary education in developing countries led to a higher chance of securing stable work, and earning more money.

-And graduates also secured higher wages.
-In Nigeria, for example, those with secondary education earned an average of 3,800 Nigerian naira, those with a polytechnic qualification earned 5,300 naira and those with a university qualification earned 9133 naira.
+Additionally, graduates also secured higher wages.
+In Nigeria, for example, those with secondary education earned an average of 3,800 Nigerian naira, those with a polytechnic qualification earned 5,300 naira, and those with a university qualification earned 9,133 naira.

 Nevertheless, the results are consistent across the board.
 Higher levels of education offer a better salary and quality of life, wherever you’re living.